ten7/handbook.ten7.com/_pages/05_howwedothings.md

 We have a weekly company meeting each Monday at 9:30 a.m.
 CST.
 Ivan will share updates, the team can connect, and anyone can bring any topic to the table.

-You'll also have a daily [standup](https://en.wikipedia.org/wiki/Stand-up_meeting).
-These also happen at 9:30 a.m.
-CST sharp over Zoom.
+You'll also likely have a daily [standup](https://en.wikipedia.org/wiki/Stand-up_meeting), depending on which projects you're working on.

 ## Money Things